Gravity Forms WordPress Plugin Review & Usage Guide

 - the ability to create WordPress website user account registration forms

-- an invisible anti-spam honeypot to reduce form spam
+- an invisible anti-spam honeypot to reduce formation spam

-- a selection of official and third-party free and commercial add-ons.
+- Finally, a selection of official and third-party free and commercial add-ons.

-Before we explore the all-important Gravity Forms user experience, let’s take a look at some of those features in more detail.
+Before we explore the all-important Gravity Forms user experience, let’s look at some of those features in more detail.

 The Gravity Forms fields are grouped into four categories: standard, advanced, post, and pricing.
-Whether you want to create a simple contact form, build quote request forms for your service, or start accepting orders through your website, the varied selection of fields means you should have no trouble building the forms you need.
+Whether you want to create a simple contact form.
+Build quote request forms for your service, or start accepting orders through your website.
+The varied selection of fields means you should have no trouble making the forms you need.

-By using the post fields, you can even design a form that will use the submitted form data to create post drafts on your WordPress website.
+Using the post fields, you can even design a form that will use the submitted form data.
+To create post drafts on your WordPress website.

-Therefore, if you’re looking way to simplify the submission of blog content, using the Gravity Forms post fields to create front-end submission forms is a great way to do so.
+Therefore, if you’re looking to simplify the submission of blog content.
+Using the Gravity Forms post fields to create front-end submission forms is a great way to do so.

-All of the Gravity Forms fields can be customized and configured in a number of ways.
-Depending on which type of field you’re working with, you can define whether it’s a required field, whether to use placeholder text, the size of the field, the visibility of the field, whether the field is prepopulated with a range of different types of data, and much more.
+The Gravity Forms fields can be customized and configured in several ways.
+Depending on which type of field you’re working with.
+You can define whether it’s a required field, or whether to use placeholder text.
+The size of the field, the visibility of the field.
+Moreover, the area is prepopulated with various types of data, and much more.

-Gravity Forms really is focused on helping you build the advanced forms you need, while still offering an intuitive user interface.
+Gravity Forms is focused on helping you build the advanced forms you need while offering an intuitive user interface.

 As mentioned, conditional logic plays a large part in the functionality of Gravity Forms.
-One powerful way it can be used is to direct form entries to specific email addresses based on the contents of the form.
+One powerful way it can be up to direct form entries to specific email addresses based on the form’s contents.

-A great way to use this would be to add a dropdown list to your form that allows the user to categorize the content of their message.
-This selection would then be used to route the form entry to the appropriate department in your organization.
+A great way to use this would be to add a dropdown list to your form.
+That allows the user to categorize the content of their message.
+This selection would route the form entry to the appropriate department in your organization.

-If you want to integrate your forms with your email marketing service, there are basic add-ons for business and developer license holders to make this possible.
+If you want to integrate your forms with your email marketing service.
+There are essential add-ons for business and developer license holders to make this possible.

 However, some integrations with specific email marketing services, such as ConvertKit, are provided via free plugins, so it’s worth finding out which options are available for your setup.

-The Gravity Forms advanced add-ons cover integrations with other types of services, including Dropbox, Fresh Books, Help Scout, PayPal, Slack, and many more third-party services.
+The Gravity Forms advanced add-ons cover integrations with other services.
+Including Dropbox, Fresh Books, Help Scout, PayPal, Slack, and many more third-party services.
 There’s also an advanced add-on that enables user registration on your WordPress website through your custom forms.

-The wealth of integration options is one of the key features of Gravity Forms.
-Therefore, if you’re looking for a WordPress forms plugin that offers a specific type of connectivity, be sure to explore the list of available add-ons.
+The wealth of integration options is one of the critical features of Gravity Forms.
+Therefore, if you’re looking for a WordPress forms plugin that offers a specific type of connectivity.
+So, be sure to explore the list of available add-ons.

-If you aren’t planning to integrate your forms with any third-party services, then the $39 Personal license and the core features of Gravity Forms may be the right pricing option for you.
+If you aren’t planning to integrate your forms with any third-party services, then the $39 Personal license and the core features of Gravity Forms may be the right pricing option.
 However, as we’ll cover in the pricing information section of this review, there are a few other reasons why you may want to upgrade to the business or developer licenses.

 Gravity Forms User Experience

-Gravity Forms is certainly a feature-packed, powerful forms plugin for WordPress.
-But does this extra functionality have a negative effect on its ease of use?
+Gravity Forms is undoubtedly a feature-packed, powerful forms plugin for WordPress.
+But does this extra functionality hurt its ease of use?
 Let’s find out by testing the user experience.

-Gravity Forms doesn’t add any prebuilt forms to your site, so, no matter how you plan to use this plugin, you’ll need to create at least one form to get started.
-Thankfully, using Gravity Forms is one of the easiest ways to add a form to a WordPress website — even when compared with the basic free form plugins.
+Gravity Forms doesn’t add any prebuilt forms to your site, so no matter how you plan to use this plugin, you’ll need to create at least one state to get started.
+Thankfully, using Gravity Forms is one of the easiest ways to add a form to a WordPress website, even when compared with the essential free-form plugins.

 Gravity Forms adds a new menu to your WordPress admin sidebar called ‘Forms’.
-From there, you can view the form entries, configure the plugin, and create a new form.
+You can view the form entries, configure the plugin, and create a new form.

 After naming your form, the next step is to add your first field.

-Other appearance settings include choosing from one of the three preset field sizes and adding a custom CSS class for overriding the default form styling.
+Other appearance settings include choosing from one of the three preset field sizes and adding a custom CSS class to override the default form styling.

 Through the Advanced field settings, you can enter a custom admin label and set a default value –- including any of the dynamic values, such as the user’s IP address, the current date, or the title or ID of the post the form has been embedded into.
 You can also set the visibility of the field, making it visible to all or just to admin users.

-By enabling conditional logic for a specific field, you can decide whether or not that field is shown depending on the data the user has entered into the other fields on the form.
+By enabling conditional logic for a specific field, you can decide whether or not that field is shown depending on the data the user has entered into the other areas on the form.

-Once you’ve finished configuring a field, you can move on to the next one to continue creating your form.
-You can also preview your form at any point to see how it will look to your visitors.
+Once you’ve configured a field, you can move on to the next one to continue creating your form.
+You can also preview your paper at any point to see how it will look to your visitors.

 Through the forms settings section of the Gravity Forms builder, you can control the place settings of the form field labels, customize the form button text, limit the number of form entries to be accepted, and set the availability of the form.